tetyanaloskutova/remote-works/docs/architecture/money.rst

 .. warning::

   The currency is not stored in the database.
-Changing the default currency in a production environment will not recalculate any existing orders.
+Changing the default currency in a production environment will not recalculate any existing tasks.
 All numbers will remain the same and will be incorrectly displayed as the new currency.

 Money and TaxedMoney